terrehbyte/terrehbyte.com/content/posts/vscode-language-support-notes.md

 - **Minimal Setup**
 	1. Open a workspace that contains a project with a populated CMakeLists.txt file
 	2. Select a kit
+	3. Run Command: "**CMake: Build**" can be used to simply build
-	3. Run Command: "**CMake: Debug**" to build and debug your project
+	4. Run Command: "**CMake: Debug**" to build and debug your project
-		- Command: "**CMake: Build**" can be used to simply build

 The [CMake Tools extension][CMakeTools] can work with CMake to provide commands that provide easy configuration, building, and debugging of CMake-compatible projects.

+#### Toolbar UI

 CMake Tools also adds a lot of UI to VS Code that mimics the experience you might find in other IDEs, allowing you to build/debug with your mouse instead of your keyboard.

-- **Activity Bar** gets a "CMake" activity that lets you inspect project status, browse project files, or run pinned commands
+- **Activity Bar** gets a "CMake" activity that lets you inspect project status, browse project files, or run pinned commands.
-- **Status Bar** gets a variety of actions like building, debugging, selecting a kit, or changing the project configuration
+- **Status Bar** gets a variety of actions like building, debugging, selecting a kit, or changing the project configuration.

 ### CMake Workflow (Configuration)